 If you’re using the image for personal reasons, there’s no need to go through the checklist at all.
 You’re free to use it as such.
-But how do you know for sure if what you’re doing counts are personal or commercial use?
+But how do you know for sure if what you’re doing counts is personal or commercial use?

 Well, it’s relatively simple.
 Generally speaking, it’s safer to assume that you’re using it for commercial purposes, as this is usually the case.
 Any activity that promotes a product or service will fall into the category of commercial use.
-There’s no clear definition of what constitutes commercial use but use your best judgement: If you’re using the image on your business site, using it for content that’s ultimately meant to promote your business, or in another way that is meant to lead to some sort of financial transaction, it’s commercial use.
+There’s no clear definition of what constitutes commercial use but use your best judgment: If you’re using the image on your business site, using it for content that’s ultimately meant to promote your business, or in another way that is meant to lead to some sort of financial transaction, it’s commercial use.

 So, unless this is going on your bedroom wall or you’re framing it as a present, go ahead and check this box.